jmclean-coder/carecast_backend/README.md

 ---

 ## Front End Dependencies:
-Refer to the [carecast_client repository](https://github.com/jmclean-coder/MovieShelfFE)  for instructions to set up the frontend interface and ReactJS
+Refer to the README in the [carecast_frontend repository](https://github.com/jmclean-coder/carecast_frontend) for instructions to set up the frontend interface and ReactJS

 ## Dependencies:
 * Developed on Google Chrome (80.0.3987.149)